 When you become an egg donor at our California egg donation agency, you will begin by taking medications for stimulating egg production.
-The goal of egg donation is to safely produce as many eggs as possible to give hopeful parents the best chance of having a healthy pregnancy and bringing a bundle of joy into the world.
-Our caring and experienced staff members are here to explain what to expect from the ovarian stimulation process.
+The goal of egg donation is to safely grow multiple eggs to give hopeful parents the best chance of having a healthy pregnancy and bringing a bundle of joy into the world.
+Our caring and knowledgeable staff members are here to explain what to expect from the ovarian stimulation process.

 Understanding the basics of female fertility when stimulating egg production

-The fertility medication that your physician prescribes for ovarian stimulation is similar to the hormones that your body naturally produces each month, so it is safe.
-In fact, it has been used for more than 20 years to help women who do not ovulate regularly.
+The fertility medication that your physician prescribes for stimulating egg production is like the hormones that your body naturally produces each month, so it is safe.
+In fact, doctors have used it for over 20 years to help women who do not ovulate regularly.

-Our California egg donation agency and the physicians we work with will hold your hand through every step of your donor journey.
+Our California egg donation agency and the fertility doctors we work with will hold your hand through every step of your donor journey.
 Your fertility specialist will give you detailed instructions on how to administer the injectable medication.
-You will begin taking it on a specific day of your cycle and will continue to do so for approximately nine to 12 days.
+You will begin taking it on a specific day of your cycle usually day 3 and will continue to do so for approximately 12 to 14 days.

 No two donors are the same, so monitoring appointments provide the information necessary to customize your ovarian stimulation protocol, adjust the dosage of your medication if needed and determine when the time is right for your egg retrieval.
-Your fertility specialist will monitor your progress in two ways.
+Your fertility specialist will monitor your progress using bloodwork and ultrasounds.

-When the majority of your follicles are mature, your physician will give you a final injection to complete the maturation of your eggs.
-Approximately 35 hours later you will visit your physician for egg retrieval.
+When most of your follicles (eggs) are mature, your physician tell you when to take a final injection.
+This shot will complete the maturation of your eggs.
+Approximately 35-36 hours later, you will visit your fertility doctor for the egg retrieval.